hmoon96/html-css-project-1/README.md

 There is then a section for users to download their own copy of a habit tracker.
 The aim of this is to support the user, by offering a simple way of monitoring progress and improving mental health.

 Finally, there is a footer which includes links to other helpful resources.
 I aimed to include resources that will help all of the four tips I outlines earlier.
 The NHS is a general self help page with plenty of tips.
 FitOn is an app with free workout videos to help encourage users to exercise.
 Calm is an app that has meditation resources, which helps both good sleep and a digital detox.
 Finally, BBC Good Food has healthy receipes to encourage a healthy diet.

 Future additions:

+In future, I would like to include other pages, with more information about each of the tips I included.
+I would also like to include even more tips, to help support people further improve their mental health.

+Additionally, I would like to include more motivational quotes on the page, to encourage users and harness a sense of empowerment.
+I could also a self help guide for people to download as well as the habit tracker.
+I could also include an emergency helpline.

+I would also like to include links to research papers, as I would like to reassure users that all of the recommendations are backed by science and actually work, rather than potentially just being some more clickbait that they can't trust.
+Also, I could include testimonials from others who have taken on this advice and how it has helped them.

 Known bugs: